Degenerative arthritis of the spine

-Degenerative arthritis of the spine, also known as osteoarthritis, is caused by breakdown of the cartilage within the spinal facet joints.
-It occurs primarily in people older than 50 and is much more common in women than men.
-This degenerative condition is generally a result of wear and tear, but also may be hastened by genetically-inherited conditions or spinal injury.
-The resulting spinal nerve compression and inflammation causes painful symptoms.
+Degenerative arthritis of the spine, also called spinal osteoarthritis, happens because of the breakdown of the cartilage within the spinal facet joints.
+It becomes more likely after the age of 50 and is more common in women than men.
+This degenerative condition is generally a result of years of normal wear and tear, but injury and genetics can also be contributors.

 - Exercise to increase muscle strength around the affected spinal joints